jondq/good-practice-coding/git-cheat-sheet.md

+originally taken from <zairahira/Git-Cheat-Sheet>
 # All the fool-proof important git commands

 ## 🙏 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.